Coder4916/Think-In-Space/README.md

 ### **Project Goals**

-The project goal is to provide an informational and promotional life coaching website 'Think-in-Space'.
+The project goal is to provide an informative and promotional life coaching website 'Think-in-Space'.
 This site will make it easy for customers looking for life coaching to determine whether this is the right route and approach for them, and enable them to start the journey.

 ### **User Goals**